Bentleyj/BeyondPhotography/README.md

 ### Day 18

 Today I did the effect from page 54 and 55 whcih looks liek a psychedelic effect.
 This would have been a really easy effect to reproduce but for me it wasn't!
 Why? because GLSL v1.20 doesn't have support for bitwise operators!
 So I had to write my own.
 What joy!
 Actually I did manage to learn a lot about bitwise operators which was brilliant and about binary to decimal conversion etc. so this was a really educational one.
 The final effect I ended up with I'm not a huge fan of but some of the intermediate effects along the way I think came out really nicely. so I'm putting them all up online (I even made a commit of one of the earlier ones that I liked a lot and may spin it in to it's own effect soon!).

+### Day 19

+Really quick one today.
+I recreated the stretch effect on pages 56 and 57.
+This is basically a repeat of the sinStretch effect but split over X and Y. I did a bit of a cheat to get it as we are busy today but had some fiun playing around wit the parameters.
+Will probably revisit this one to do it properly one day!